Coronavirus Covid 19: 58 new cases today - total in NZ now 647

-There are 58 new confirmed and probable coronavirus cases in New Zealand, Director-General of Health Ashley Bloomfield says.
+There are 48 new confirmed and 10 probable Covid-19 coronavirus cases in New Zealand, Director-General of Health Ashley Bloomfield says.

-There are 48 confirmed cases and 10 probable cases, bringing the total number of cases in New Zealand to 657 since the start of the pandemic.
+This brings the total number of cases to 647 since the start of the pandemic.

 Seventy-four people with coronavirus have since recovered, he said.

-14 people in hospital - 2 people are in a stable condition in intensive care units
+Fourteen people are in hospital - two people are in a stable condition in intensive care units.

 Bloomfield said there was still a strong link to overseas travel and contact with already confirmed cases.